SalmonMode/salmonmode.github.io/_posts/2020-08-20-what-would-qa-do-all-day.md

  - We follow these principles _when we deem it to be convenient_
  - We think these practices are _great in theory_

 The idea that programmers should be writing the tests for the tickets in an Agile development environment isn't exactly a radical one.
-It's a _fundamental requirement_ of Agile.

 The "Waterfall" development model has testing done separately from programming at a later time.
 But Agile was created to combat waterfall and requires that testing and writing tests be done in tandem with programming.